-2017 2016
+2018 2017

-(in the ousands)
+(in th nousands)

 £ £

-Amortisation and depreciation 194 102
+Amortisation and depreciation 371 194

-Minimum lease payments recognised as an operating lease expense 298 207
+Minimum lease payments recognised as an operating lease expense 150 182

-Share-based payments 11,731 1,132
+Share-based payments 1,795 11,731

 (a) Auditors' remuneration

-2017 2016
+2018 2017

-(in the ousands)
+(in th iousands)

 £ £

-Audit of the financial statements 235 60
+Audit of the financial statements 330 235

 Other fees:

-Taxation compliance services 6 8
+Taxation compliance services - 6

-Taxation advisory services 6 -
+Taxation advisory services - 6

-Assurance services on IPO 475
+Audit-related Fees (1) 186 475

-722 68
+516 722

-\ For the year ended December 31, 2017, audit-related fees include fees for the performance of half-year reviews and assuring reporting on historical financial information included in the Company's SEC registration statements in connection with the Company's initial public offering on the Nasdaq Global Select Market.
+&lt;sup>(1)For the year ended 31 December 2017, audit-related fees include fees for the performance of interim reviews and assuring reporting on historical financial information included in the Company's SEC registration statements in connection with the Company's initial public offering on the Nasdaq Global Select Market.
+For the year ended 31 December 2018, audit-related fees are primarily for quarterly reviews.